 As a challenger trying to dethrone Delta Airlines, United Airlines is on the path to be the most profitable airline in the world.
 As such, they have been upping their game recently.
 They have expanded their route network, added premium touches to their soft product, starting to refresh their polaris seats, and revamping their credit cards.
 Here is a guide to their program.

-United Airlines runs its operations out of hubs.
-These hubs connect smaller regional cities to the rest of the country and world, typically with only one stop.
-A unique dynamic for United is that most of their hubs are hubs unique to only the airline.
-They face little competition in most of their hubs.
-Only 2 of their hubs are hubs of other full service carriers (LAX and ORD).
+United Airlines runs hubs in some of the highest earning cities in the US.
+Furthermore, only 2 of their hubs are hubs of other full service carriers (LAX and ORD).
 In the case of Chicago Ohare, they are beating American Airlines by a handy margin.
-However, they are losing to Delta Airlines in LAX but LAX is not as important to United, since they base most of their transpacific operations out of SFO.
+Although they are losing to Delta Airlines in LAX, United bases most of their transpacific operations out of SFO.
 Their hubs are as below:

 To complement their hubs, United has a couple of flights not operated to or from their hub airports.
 I would consider these more like focus cities.

 United divided their fares into 5 different buckets.
-These generally change the hard and soft product passengers experience, except between basic economy, economy and fully refundable economy, in which case will experience the same products.
+Keep in mind, Basic Economy, Economy, and Fully Refundable Economy all have the same seats, just different refund policies.
 Polaris, business and first class will all full under the right most bucket, depending on the route.
-Only one will exist for each route but expect that one of the 3 will always. be the most premium fare.
+Only one fare will exist for each route but expect that one of the 3 will always be the most premium fare.

 Economy (G,L,K,S,T,Q,V,W,M,E,H,U,B,Y) United's standard seats.
 Fare class G is the LOWEST discounted economy price.
-If you see one of these, don't hesitate!
-It's most likely the cheapest fare you will find.
-Subsequently, since all basic economy fare classes are identified as n, if economy displays G for the same flight, then that means the same basic economy fare will be at its lowest price point too.
-Fare class K, L, T, and S are also deep discount tickets, and could represent a good time to buy too.
-The main perk of economy is the ability to make changes to the booking, select seats, and enjoy MileagePlus perks.
+If you see one of these, don't hesitate to buy.
+Basic economy fare buckets match main cabin ones, even if the fare codes all say N. As such, basic economy fares are also the cheapest when economy displays K, L, T, or S fare codes.
 Do note that while economy tickets can select seats, selecting "Economy plus" seats will cost extra.
 These seats tend to be located in the exit row, or front of the cabin.

 United first and business class (P,Z,C,D,J) is located at the front of the plane for short haul international and most domestic US flights.
-Both are essentially the same thing and feature a wider seat with deeper recline.
-Except for the complimentary snacks onboard, nothing else is really different than other US first class products.
+Both products feature the same seat with more legroom and recline than economy seats.
+United business markets products come with United Club access.

-United Polaris (P,Z,C,D,J) is United's flagship product for long haul flying.
-The seats are fully lie flat and are full service.
-They also grant access to United Polaris lounges on both departure and arrival.
-The polaris lounges are a cut above the typical United Club lounges that are accessible with a United Club membership.
-United has also put in extra investment to having all bedding sourced from Saks Fifth, making its mattress one of the best in the sky.
+United Polaris (P,Z,C,D,J) is United's flagship lie-flat seat cabin.
+Like Premium Plus this cabin is reserved for most Uniteds long haul international and premium domestic flights.
+United has put extra investment to having all bedding sourced from Saks Fifth, making its mattress one of the best in the sky.

 Today, there are many ways to earn MileagePlus, through both flying and non-flying means.
 Obviously, spend on United MileagePlus credit card will earn MileagePlus but I have saved that for a later section.